AvaIre/docs/commands.md

 <a name="RepeatMusicQueueCommand"></a>
 ### Repeat Music Command

-Repeats all the songs in the music queue.
+Repeats all the songs in the music queue or repeats the current song.

 #### Usage

+	!repeatsongs <repeat-state>
+	-  Toggles between repeating all, one, or off.

+#### Example

 	!repeatsongs
+	-  Displays current repeat mode
+	!repeatsongs off
+	-  Turns off repeat
+	!repeatsongs one
+	-  Loops the currently playing song
+	!repeatsongs all
-	-  Toggles queue looping on or off.
+	-  Loops the entire queue

 <a name="ResumeCommand"></a>
 ### Resume Music Command